-The symbols appear and may cover an object when viewing the infotainment screen when an object is detected by the RPA system.
+The parking assist and RCTA symbols appear and may cover an object when viewing the infotainment screen when an object is detected by the RPA or RCTA system.

 The RVC system may also have a guideline overlay that can help the driver align the vehicle when backing into a parking spot.